- Statutory Boards

 The purpose of the party is to give everyone in the neighborhood an opportunity to talk about concerns and desires for the future of the neighborhood.
 This information will be used to update the Town Master Plan and improve the existing zoning ordinance to better conform to existing neighborhood character and guide land use as the Town grows and changes.
 The party also gives neighbors an opportunity to talk with each other about their neighborhood and interact with the Planning Board in a less formal way than is usual in the context of development review.

-To get people thinking about their neighborhoods, adult residents of each household are asked to complete a Neighborhood Worksheet.
+To get people thinking about their neighborhoods, adult residents of each household are asked to complete a Neighborhood Worksheet (PDF).
 The Worksheets will be collected at the party (or returned to the Town Offices) and compiled to create a description of that neighborhood, its strengths and weaknesses and ideas for its future.
-Also, provided are a question and answer brochure about planning and zoning in Hanover and background materials about zoning in the specific neighborhood to help residents complete the Neighborhood Worksheet.
+Also, provided are a question-and-answer brochure (PDF) about planning and zoning in Hanover and background materials about zoning in the specific neighborhood to help residents complete the Neighborhood Worksheet.
 A copy of the worksheet and the text of the brochure are provided as links below.

 Information gathered from the Planning Party and Worksheets will be compiled by Town staff and the neighborhood organizers and presented to the Planning Board.
 The summary for the Ledyard/Hovey/Buell neighborhood is provided as a link below.
 This effort is set within a longer term framework that includes updating the 2003 Master Plan, a new community attitude survey, and future zoning amendments.